kmtrebacz/py-blog/README.md

 py-blog
 ===========

-App that will allow you to build your own blog, write new entries and many more with several easy to remember commands.
+An easy-to-use app that allows you to create your own blog and write new entries with just a few simple commands!

-## Requirements
+# Requirements
+Before getting started, make sure you have the following requirements installed on your computer:
 - `Python`
 - `pip`
 - `venv`
 - `mammoth`
 - `xampp`

-## How to use it?
-### Creating first blog and opening it
+# Getting Started
+Here's how to get started with py-blog:
+## Your first blog.
-- At first go to py-blog directory
+- Navigate to the py-blog directory on your computer.
-- Open that directory using cmd
+- Open the directory using the command prompt.
-- In cmd ype `py main.py` or `python main.py`
+- Type `py main.py` or `python main.py` to launch the app.
-- After seeing ` > `, you can type commands
+- Once you see the `>` prompt, you can start typing commands.
-- After creating blog move `blog` folder to `/xampp/htdocs`
+- After creating your blog, move the `blog` folder to `/xampp/htdocs`.
-- Start xampp app and start apache
+- Start the XAMPP app and start Apache.
-- Then in your internet browser type `localhost/blog`
+- In your web browser, type `localhost/blog` to view your new blog.

-### Adding first post
+## Adding Your First Post
-- Go to `/xampp/htdocs/blog/docx-files`
+- Navigate to `/xampp/htdocs/blog/docx-files`.
-- In `docx-files` folder put your post's content file (must be .docx)
+- Put your post's content file (must be .docx) in the `docx-files` folder.
-- Now go to `/xampp/htdocs/blog/`
+- Navigate to `/xampp/htdocs/blog/` in the command prompt.
-- Open it using cmd
-- Type w cmd  `py newPost.py` or `python newPost.py`
+- Type `py newPost.py` or `python newPost.py`.
-- If you see `Enter content file name: ` type post's content file name (without .docx)
+- When prompted, enter the name of your post's content file (without the .docx extension).
+- Fill out any additional information as prompted.
-- After filled out everythink you can refresh website  in your browser
+- Refresh your website in your browser to see your new post.
-- Now you should see that new post was added

-## Themes
+# Themes
-At the moment app has 2 themes:
+Currently, py-blog offers two themes:
 - The Themes Times
-- Minimalistic full white (in version 0.2 don't work)
+- Minimalistic full white theme (which is currently not functional in version 0.2).

-- In future there will be way more themes.
+However, there will be more themes added in the future!

-## List of all commands
+# Command List
+Here are all the commands you can use in py-blog:
-- `-help` -> show all avaliable commands
+- `-help`: Displays all available commands
-- `-cNew` -> it lets you create new blog
+- `-cNew`: Allows you to create a new blog
-- `-thms` -> show all avaliable themes, and let you open test page
+- `-thms`: Displays all available themes and allows you to open a test page
-- `-quit` -> it let you quit a program
+- `-quit`: Lets you quit the program